 If you realize you’ve missed a dose of Wellbutrin, here’s what you should do:

-This approach helps maintain steady drug levels without risking overdose or increased side effects.
+This approach helps maintain safer use without increasing the risk of overdose or dose-related side effects.

-Withdrawal symptoms from missing Wellbutrin doses can vary widely depending on individual physiology, dosage strength, and duration of treatment.
-Common signs include:
+Symptoms after missing Wellbutrin doses can vary depending on individual physiology, dose strength, formulation, and duration of treatment.
+Common issues some people may notice include:

-• Fatigue and difficulty concentrating: Lower dopamine activity can reduce energy and focus.
+- Fatigue and difficulty concentrating: Reduced treatment consistency may affect energy and focus.

 The Risk of Seizures with Improper Use